 One theory about why Lyme symptoms persist post treatment was noted by Dr. Engelman, who said that it could be due to the bacteria's biofilm, which might protect against treatment.
-He also noted that patients can feel like they have Lyme in the long term even if the infection is fully treated due to what Dr. Williams briefly mentioned: an autoimmune response after the fact similar to autoimmune responses from other infections, something the CDC talks about as well.
-Ultimately, it's unclear.
+He noted, too, that patients can feel like they have Lyme in the long term even if the infection is fully treated due to what Dr. Williams also briefly mentioned: an autoimmune response after the fact similar to autoimmune responses from other infections.
+This is something the CDC talks about as well, and ultimately, no definitive reasoning exists.

 Long-Term Antibiotics and Proper Treatment

-NIAID states that there is no known proven treatment for PTLDS, but doctors who argue that Lyme infection persists after treatment will make a case for long-term antibiotics.
+NIAID states that there is no known proven treatment for PTLDS, but doctors who argue that a Lyme infection persists after treatment will make a case for long-term antibiotics.
 "To me, there's just not any evidence yet to back that theory sufficiently to treat my patients that way," Dr. Auwaerter said.
 NIAID reports that the extended use of IV antibiotics and oral antibiotics showed little to no effect on PTLDS in many studies.
 One in particular revealed that patients were more likely to feel less fatigue, but cognitive function didn't improve as consistently after 28 days of IV antibiotics.
-NIAID states that a positive response to treatment has occurred and might be due to a placebo effect.
+NIAID says that positive responses to treatment do occur and might be due to a placebo effect.
 The CDC also notes that long-term antibiotics meant to treat Lyme can lead to serious complications.

 The view of ILADS is that antibiotic retreatment should be considered after other potential causes are ruled out and a patient's quality of life is deemed impaired.
-They maintain that "the very real consequences of an untreated chronic Lyme infection far outweigh the potential consequences of long-term antibiotic therapy."
+This group maintains that "the very real consequences of an untreated chronic Lyme infection far outweigh the potential consequences of long-term antibiotic therapy."

 You'll also hear stories of patients spending hundreds of thousands of dollars on treatments for chronic Lyme — including alternative treatments that aren't necessarily proven to be effective.
 Dr. Auwaerter told Vice in 2016 that he's seen patients who've spent $10,000 to $20,000 on antibiotics and herbal supplements prescribed by Lyme-literate doctors.
 These doctors are often referred to as LLMDs, according to The Cut, which published a detailed feature on chronic Lyme last year.
 (Note: Dr. Williams said the use of the term LLMD is, in her experience, "entirely patient generated."
 Dr. Auwaerter said it seems to be self-declared, and he doesn't believe doctors in "mainstream medicine" use it.)

-Across the board, it's a matter of ruling out other causes of these lasting symptoms and treating these symptoms (and the persistent infection, if that is the doctor's belief).
+Across the board, it's a matter of ruling out other causes of lasting symptoms and treating these symptoms (and the persistent infection, if that is the doctor's belief).
 That's why you might see alternative treatments along with antibiotics.
 Dr. Lehman, who has a background in ophthalmology and has been treating patients with Lyme since 2009, specifically said she uses both functional- (like homeopathy) and western-medicine (namely, antibiotics) practices.
-In fact, she diagnosed and treated Bieber for Lyme disease.
 The Cut noted that one of Dr. Lehman's patients received nine months of ozone therapy, where "blood is drawn, mixed with ozone, and then reinjected into the body."

 Overdiagnosis vs. Underdiagnosis